CATE: Computation-aware Neural Architecture Encoding with Transformers: Related Work

-\textbf{Context Dependency} Our work is close to self-supervised learning in language models (LMs) \cite{dong2019unified}.
+\textbf{Context Dependency.} Our work is close to self-supervised learning in language models (LMs) \cite{dong2019unified}.
 In particular, ELMo \cite{peters2018elmo} uses two shallow unidirectional LSTMs \cite{hochreiter1997long} to encode bidirectional text information, which is not sufficient for modeling deep interactions between the two directions.
-GPT-2 \cite{radford2019language} proposes an autoregressive language modeling with Transformer \cite{noam17transformer} to cover the left-to-right dependency and is further generalized by XLNet \cite{xlnet19} which encodes bidirectional context.
+GPT-2 \cite{radford2019language} proposes an autoregressive language modeling method with Transformer \cite{noam17transformer} to cover the left-to-right dependency and is further generalized by XLNet \cite{xlnet19} which encodes bidirectional context.
 (Ro)BERT/BART/T5 \cite{devlin2018bert,liu2019robert,Lewis_2020,raffel2019exploring} use bidirectional Transformer encoder to encode both left and right context.
-In architecture representation learning, the attention mask in the encoder cannot be used to attend to all the operators because it does not reflect the single-directional flow (\emph{e.g.} directed, acyclic, single-in-single-out) of the computational graphs \cite{Xie_2019_ICCV,You2020Graphstructure}.
+In architecture representation learning, however, the attention mask in the encoder cannot be used to attend to all the operators because it does not reflect the single-directional flow of the computational graphs \cite{Xie_2019_ICCV,You2020Graphstructure}.